aqildaud/tableturn/README.md

 # tableturn

-Generate random sorting of a sentence given
+Simple shuffle of words given

 I named it tableturn as a reference to a joke made by **Micheal Scott** from the **The Office**.

 The joke is that he's mixing up the expression 'How the tables have turned' to 'How the turntables'.

-I set the limit of words to 9 because i can.

 Usage:
 ```zsh